jponttuset/jponttuset.github.io/_posts/2014-12-30-solving-sudokus-like-a-pro-1.md

 ![Cells]({{ site.url }}/images/4-cells.png)

 <br/>
 You can find the code from this blog post in [GitHub](https://github.com/jponttuset/sudoku).
-The rest of the algorithm is coming really soon!
+The rest of the algorithm is described in a second blog post [here]({{ site.url }}/solving-sudokus-like-a-pro-2/).